Discussing Retirement Bucket Strategies with Fritz Gilbert – SWR Series Part 55

 Low-Cost Leverage: The “Box Spread” Trade

-So, in today’s post, I like to go through the basics of the Box Spread, how to implement it and how this trade could in fact give us a cheaper form of leverage than even the rock-bottom rates from IB.
+In the comments section, though, a reader brought up an idea for an even lower-cost method for borrowing against your assets: an exotic options trade called a “box spread”.
+Since writing this post in 2021, I’ve utilized the box spread loan.
+So, in today’s post, I would like to go through the basics of the Box Spread, how to implement it, and how this trade could in fact give us a cheaper form of leverage than even the rock-bottom rates from IB.
 Let’s take a look at the details…

 Continue reading “Low-Cost Leverage: The “Box Spread” Trade”